edgio-docs/edgio-docs/src/pages/guides/app_security/real-time-statistics.md

 -   [Cache Statuses](#cache-statuses-graph)
 -   [Connections](#connections-graph)

+**What is the difference between Real-Time Statistics and our security dashboards?**

+Our security dashboards provide information about traffic flagged by Edgio security.
+Real-Time Statistics, on the other hand, provide real-time data for all requests that were screened by Edgio security.

 ## Sliding Window of Data Availability {/*sliding-window-of-data-availability*/}

 Real-Time Statistics consists of various graphs that display a sliding window of real-time data for a specific time span (e.g., 5, 15, or 30 minutes).
 Specifically, real-time data shifts to the left whenever a data point is added to it.
 Real-time data is continually shifted until the graph's time span has been exceeded.
 At which point, the oldest data point disappears from view.